"The secondary characters are singing a song

 - "Not While I'm Around" from Sweeney Todd: The Demon Barber of Fleet Street.

-- ''Secondary Characters'' from [title of show] is the most self-referential example, as well as a sidekick duet.
+- "Secondary Characters" from [title of show] is the most self-referential example, as well as a sidekick duet.
 "I Am Playing Me" and "A Way Back to Then" are about Heidi's apprehension over her career while "Die, Vampire, Die!" is about Susan's quirky outlook on being an artist.
 "What Kind of Girl Is She?" is about a (potential) rivalry between the two.

 - The older brothers in Shenandoah are sort of ensemble sidekicks for the father, the youngest brother, and the (only) sister, and they get one song in which each of them have either a solo or a duet: "Next to Lovin' (I Like Fightin')", in which they brag about their prowess in the manly arts.
 No, the second kind.
+It's also the only really funny song in a show made primarily of angst (being set in Virginia during the Civil War).

 - The very bizarre "Shipoopi" from The Music Man.